ridz1ayup/ridz1ayup/README.md

 ## Hello there! 👋

-- Ridzuan here from 🇲🇾, a data analyst passionate about uncovering insights and solving problems through data, and now seeking to transition into a data science role to deepen my expertise and contribute to innovative, data-driven solutions.
+- Ridzuan here from Malaysia, a data analyst passionate about uncovering insights and solving problems through data, and now seeking to transition into a data science role to deepen my expertise and contribute to innovative, data-driven solutions.

 ## About Me 🤓
 - 💼 **Data Analyst @ MR DIY Malaysia**.